isomerpages/nlb-biblioasia/_holding-area/Choo Seng Quee, A Giant of Singapore Football.md

 The Garudas made headlines in 1953 when Choo led them to three successive wins in Hong Kong, which was then one of the leading bastions of football as a British colony boasting top Chinese internationals and excellent expatriate players.
 It was a feat never accomplished before by visiting Asian teams until the Indonesians came along.[^10] With the solid foundations laid by the Singaporean tactician, the Indonesian team managed to finish fourth in the 1954 Asian Games football tournament in Manila.
 They would subsequently win the bronze in Tokyo four years later.[^11]

-After this Indonesia stint, Choo was personally appointed by Tunku Abdul Rahman, Malaya’s founding prime minister and president of the Football Association of Malaya (FAM), as the national coach on 1 February 1958.[^12] It marked the beginning of a seven-year stint during which he would demonstrate his coaching and scouting abilities at their finest.&nbsp;
+After this Indonesia stint, Choo was personally appointed by Tunku Abdul Rahman, Malaya’s founding prime minister and president of the Football Association of Malaya (FAM), as the national coach on 1 February 1958.[^12] It marked the beginning of a seven-year stint during which he would demonstrate his coaching and scouting abilities at their finest.

-Choo guided Harimau Malaya to Pestabola Merdeka (Merdeka Cup) successes from 1958 to 1960 and a second-place finish in the same competition in 1961.[^13] He also guided the national youth team to a runner-up placing in the inaugural Asian Youth Championship in 1959.[^14]&nbsp;
+Choo guided Harimau Malaya to Pestabola Merdeka (Merdeka Cup) successes from 1958 to 1960 and a second-place finish in the same competition in 1961.[^13] He also guided the national youth team to a runner-up placing in the inaugural Asian Youth Championship in 1959.[^14]&amp;

 In addition, Choo helped Malaya’s national team clinch gold in the 1961 Southeast Asian Peninsular Games (now South East Asian Games) football tournament in Burma and a bronze a year later at the Asian Games football tournament in Indonesia.[^15]